Time

 Written by Clark/Christie

-Appears on: UK Time 7" vinyl, UK Time 12" vinyl, The Solo Collection, Lover Of Life Singer Of Songs, Lover Of Life Singer Of Songs (Limited Edition)
+UK Time 7" vinyl, UK Time 12" vinyl, The Solo Collection, Lover Of Life Singer Of Songs, Lover Of Life Singer Of Songs (Limited Edition)

-There's no excuse not to have this, especially now that the Lover Of Life, Singer Of Songs collection is on the shelf.
 This is the full, unaltered version of a great song.
 Co-written by Dave Clark for his musical of the same name (see above), this seems tailor-made for Freddie.
 Even without knowing the context of the stage play, the song's lyrics are easily accessible and universally relevant.
 Hands down, this is a great track!

-Time (Extended Version) 4:37
+Time (Extended Mix) 4:37

 Written by Clark/Christie

-Appears on: UK Time 12" vinyl, The Solo Collection
+UK Time 12" vinyl, The Solo Collection

 Not extended very much (only about 40 secs), this rivals the Single Version in most ways.
 A real treat is the sax in the middle, which is not present in the Single or Album versions.
 The only failing is right at the very end, with the fast rattling off of the chorus line.
 Otherwise, this is a great version.